PhilErm/SSS_Custom/README.md

 To run simulations, run the entirety of 'runModel.R'.

-To view outputs after running simulations, run the entirery of 'figs.R'.
+To view outputs after running simulations, run the entirety of 'figs.R'.